alexhkurz/algorithm-analysis-2023/resources/model-checking/LTL.md

 r \wedge s \to t \leftrightarrow u$$ is bracketed as $$(((\neg p\wedge \Box r) \wedge s) \to t) \leftrightarrow u$$

 **Remark:** (I had planned to explain the following from [LTL syntax according to the Spin manual](http://spinroot.com/spin/Man/ltl.html) but then skipped it.
-To summarize: The next-time operator `X` is useful for the understanding and implementation of LTL, but not so useful its applications to software engineering.)
+To summarize: The next-time operator `X` is useful for the understanding and implementation of LTL, but not so useful for applications to software engineering.)

 ```
 NOTES